Everyday there seems to be a new supplement on the market.

 One supplement that will never have a fancy title is Glutamine.

-They are a bit like muscles.
+It is a bit like muscles.

 Never are muscles referred to as anything else but muscles.